pepstock-org/Charba-Wiki/versioned_docs/version-4.0/Utilities.md

 ## Utilities

-**Charba** provides out of the box some utilities that you can use in your code..
+**Charba** provides out of the box some utilities that you can use in your code.

 ## HTML annotation Builder